hyperspy/hyperspy/doc/user_guide/big_data.rst

     └── sum_from = [slice(0, 200, None), slice(0, 200, None)]

-An alternative is to calculate the navigator separately and store it in the signal using the :py:attr:`~hyperspy._signals.lazy.LazySignal.navigator` setter.
+An alternative is to calculate the navigator separately and store it in the signal using the :attr:`~hyperspy._signals.lazy.LazySignal.navigator` setter.

 .. code-block:: python